AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 Labels help you identify the stage in which a particular topic is in the DDLC \(Document Development Life Cycle\).
 For example, when you are working on a topic, you could set the label as "Approved".
 Once a topic is published and made available to customers, you can assign "Released" label to that topic.

 Experience Manager Guides allows you to specify labels in a free-form text format or use a set of predefined labels.
 The custom label would allow any author in the system to specify a label as per their choice.
 This gives flexibility; however, it introduces inconsistent labels in the system.
 To overcome this issue, administrators can configure a set of predefined labels.
-For more information about configuring predefined labels, see *Configure and customize the XML Web Editor* in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more information about configuring predefined labels, view *Configure and customize the XML Web Editor* in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 These labels are shown in the form of a drop-down list to authors wherever they need to specify a label.
 This ensures that only predefined, consistent labels are used in the system.